koi-lang/design/Koi/LANGUAGEREFERENCE.md

 ## Statements
 ### If
 An if statement is used to compare values with others.
-An if statement can optionally be followed by an elf and/or else statements.
+An if statement can optionally be followed by an elif and/or else statements.
 ```
 if ({boolean}) {}
 ```
-#### Elf
+#### Elif
-An elf statement can only follow an if statement, and is run if the comparison in the if statement is false, but its' comparison is true.
+An elif statement can only follow an if statement, and is run if the comparison in the if statement is false, but its' comparison is true.
 ```
 if (...) {}
-elf ({boolean}) {}
+elif ({boolean}) {}
 ```
 #### Else
-An else statement can only follow an if or elf statement, and is run if the comparison in the if or elf statements were false.
+An else statement can only follow an if or elif statement, and is run if the comparison in the if or elif statements were false.
 ```
 if (...) {}
-elf (...) {}
+elif (...) {}
 else {}
 ```